Social Security and Medicare funds at risk even before virus

 Instead, Joe Biden, the presumptive Democratic presidential nominee, has called for expanding both programs.
 On Social Security Biden would increase benefits, especially for people of modest incomes, while raising more revenue from upper-income earners.

 President Donald Trump pledged during the 2016 campaign not to cut Social Security and Medicare benefits.
-Before the pandemic, he said in an interview that his administration would be taking at benefit programs, but the White House press office pushed back on suggestions he was opening the door to cuts.
+Before the pandemic, he said in an interview that his administration would be taking a look at benefit programs, but the White House press office pushed back on suggestions he was opening the door to cuts.

 Various proposals have been put forward.
 They include reducing the annual cost of living benefit increases for Social Security, raising payroll taxes or raising the retirement age for Medicare.
 Yet there is little political appetite for such changes.